AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/hybrid/editing-external-spa.md

 ### Editing a React SPA with Routing {#editing-react-spa-with-routing}

-If the external React SPA application has multiple pages, it can use routing to determine the page/component to render.
-The basic use case is to match the currently active URL against the path provided for a route.
+If the external React SPA application has multiple pages, [it can use routing to determine the page/component to render.(/help/implementing/developing/hybrid/routing.md) The basic use case is to match the currently active URL against the path provided for a route.
 To enable editing on such routing enabled applications, the path to be matched against needs to be transformed to accommodate AEM-specific info.

 In the following example we have a simple React application with two pages.
 The page to be rendered is determined by matching the path provided to the router against the active URL.
 For example, if we are on `mydomain.com/test`, `TestPage` will be rendered.